Penrith Australian Football Club: 2021–present: Ramettes Resurgence and New Administration

+The Platinum Division concept was scrapped in 2024, the League structure reverting to a divisional concept along the lines of that introduced in 2009 (Premier Division, along with men's divisions 1–5).
+The Rams nominated its Senior and Reserve Grade teams in Divisions two and five respectively.
+The women's structure remained largely unchanged, with the Ramettes remaining in Division 2.
+Four time premiership player Jay Edwards was appointed as Senior Grade coach, while Dave Sanders took over the reins of the Ramettes from Nathan White.

-Club colours
+Club Colours

 From its formation until 2005, the club wore the colours of the Geelong Football Club, comprising guernseys with blue and white horizontal hoops.
 (In 2001 an updated style of the guernsey adding a "PFC" monogram on the front was adopted).

 In 2006, the Rams changed their club colours and guernsey design to black, with teal, white and red trimmings.
 A modified version of this guernsey was adopted in 2009.

 In 2010, the club moved to its current guernsey design, which is now principally teal and white.
+Several variations of the teal/white guernsey have been used since.

 Home Grounds

 1981 – 1982: Penrith did not have its own home ground.
 It shared the home ground of the Hawkesbury AFC (firstly Deerubbun Park, Windsor and then Colbee Park, McGraths Hill).